dm03514/blog/distributed-tracing/org-impact-of-distributed-tracing/README.md

 ## On boarding
-Largest beneift from DYNAMICLY generated real time view of the system.
+Largest benefit from DYNAMICALLY generated real time view of the system.
+Source of truth is the source code, tracing provides a concrete

 ### Documentation